Jacob-Rahimi/CS-3443-003-Group-06/README.md

 [comment]: <> (List any of the external requirements, if it needs to be installed, and why they are used)
 * Example Package - Already Installed
   * Reason why the package was used
+* <b>jsoup</b> - Java Library for HTML Parsing.
+<ol>jsoup is an Open Source Java library.
+In this project, it is used to efficiently parse the HTML required for grabbing and building the STIG XML files that are to be downloaded.</ol>
 ## Installation
 [comment]: <> (Add steps for installation and common troubleshooting steps if necessary)
 Note: These instructions are assuming that you are using Eclipse and GitHub Desktop.<br>